RU09342/lab-6taking-control-over-your-embedded-life-nick-squared/Precision Control/README.md

 ## PWM

 ### Overview
+A 5kHz 50% duty cycle PWM signal is fed into an invertng op amp with a low pass filter with approzimately 0.1Hz cut off.

 ### Diagrams

 <img src="https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-nick-squared/blob/master/Assets/PWM_Schematic.png" width="300"/>
+PWM Schematic
 <img src="https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-nick-squared/blob/master/Assets/PWM_Circuit.jpg" width="300"/>
+PWM circuit

 ### Loading Effects
+By adding various sizes of loads to the PWM circuit the overall output of the circuit is affected.
+When a 100ohm load is placed at the output of the Op Amp a DC voltage of -1.83V is measured.
+The voltage is negative due to the inverting Op Amp set up and the filter forces only the DC signal of the input signal to be passed through.
+Since the load is so small compared to the rest of the circuit, it causes the output voltage to be increaded by 0.18V.
+Then when a 1kohm load is connected to the output of the circuitm, the output signal acts like an integrated sine wave.
+The steep portions of the input signal are cut off and replaced with gradulaly increasing and decreasing slopes.
+This shows that the greater the load put on the circuit the less the output wave form will look like the input signal.

 <img src="https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-nick-squared/blob/master/Assets/PWM%20100%20ohm.png" width="300"/>
 100 ohm load on the output of the op amp.